McDonald's: McExpress and McStop

 Some locations are connected to gas stations and convenience stores, while others called McExpress have limited seating or menu or may be located in a shopping mall.
 Other McDonald's are located in Walmart stores.
 McStop is a location targeted at truckers and travelers who may have services found at truck stops.

 CosMc's

 In July 2023, the company announced it was working toward a new fast-food brand called CosMc's, which would be tested at 10 sites.
 The first location was opened in December 2023 in Bolingbrook, Illinois.
 The outlet had a smaller real-estate footprint than regular McDonald's restaurants and focused on selling coffee and other drinks to afternoon customers.

 The name for the new brand came from CosMc, a McDonaldland mascot that appeared in advertisements in the late 1980s and early 1990s.

 Although four additional locations were eventually opened in Texas, McDonald's announced in May 2025 that all locations would be shuttered and the associated app removed by the end of June of that year.
-Some CosMc's beverage flavors will be tested in other U.S. McDonald's locations.
+Some CosMc's beverage flavors would be tested in other U.S. McDonald's locations.